flexgp/pony_gp/README.md

 ```

 If you wish to,
-change the paramaters from the 'configs.ini' file to your desired
+change the paramaters from the `configs.ini` file to your desired
 paramaters or allow it to remain at its default values.

 The input with their respective output is in the file `fitness_case.csv`.
 The